shivamsngh/flightsearch/README.md

 This project was built for an assessment as a part of hiring process for a place where thoughts actually Work ! :D

+## Tech Stack

+Built with Angular 6 and RxJS
+Full Chunk Size is 387 KB (Tested on Firefox and Chrome)

 ## Cross Browser Compatibility

 Chrome (Version 61.0.3163.100) -> Fully Functional

 Safari (Version 11.0 (12604.1.38.1.7)) -> Fully Functional

-Firefox (Version 56.0.1) -> Functional except HTML5 datepicker, fallback TEXT accepting only YYYY-DD-MM pattern
+Firefox (Version 62.0.3 (64-bit)) -> Fully Functional

 Opera (Version	48.0.2685.39) -> Fully Functional